Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 can buy gauntlets and boots that expose their claws but still protect their hands and feet at no extra cost.

 **Dwarves** are pretty much what you'd expect.
-Short, sturdy, really good at mining and at killing people with axes, excellent night vision.
+Short, sturdy, excellent night vision, really good at mining and at killing people with axes.
 Also greedy and stubborn.

 **Elves** represent "green" or "wood" elves with a hands-on approach to